l0wigh/Fluorite/README.md

 ## Documentation ?

 Go to [Fluorite Website](https://fluorite.surge.sh) for more informations.
+(Currently kind of outdated)

 You can also find some quick tips inside [CONFIG.md](./CONFIG.md).

-## Known issues

-- If java apps are clunky, you can add `export _JAVA_AWT_WM_NONREPARENTING=1` to your .xinitrc just before Fluorite execution.